Kenny Ausubel

-Kenny Ausubel is a social entrepreneur, investigative journalist, and award-winning filmmaker.
+Kenny Ausubel (born April 20, 1949) is a social entrepreneur, investigative journalist, and award-winning filmmaker.
 He launched the annual National Bioneers Conference in 1990 with Nina Simons.
 He has received the Buckminster Fuller Institute’s Challenge Award as well as awards from the Rainforest Action Network and Global Green, among others.

-He emphasizes the interdependence of all things, and the need to use nature's own diversity, kinship, community, cooperation and reciprocity in finding the urgently needed solutions to environmental and human crises.
+Ausubel emphasizes the interdependence of all things, and the need to use nature's own diversity, kinship, community, cooperation and reciprocity in finding the urgently needed solutions to environmental and human crises.

 Background

 At age 19 Ausubel woke up one morning paralyzed on the left side of his body.
 Unable to see straight or even swallow, he went to several different doctors but none of them could diagnose what had caused the stroke-like symptoms.
-Out of desperation Ausubel sought alternative forms of medicine where he learned what had caused his health crisis- massive exposure to a chemical called dioxin, a toxic environmental pollutant.
+Out of desperation Ausubel sought alternative forms of medicine where he learned what had caused his health crisis- massive exposure to chemicals called dioxins, toxic environmental pollutants.
 Upon learning that most people exposed to dioxin died of cancer or a stroke, Ausubel realized he was lucky to be alive and wanted to give something back to the world.

 As part of his recovery process, Ausubel relocated from New York City to New Mexico to be in a healthier environment.
 After a brief stay in Santa Fe, he moved to a farm just outside town where he met other back-to-the-landers who taught him about organic gardening, natural building, composting toilets, solar energy, and vegetable canning.